loonwerks/AGREE/README.md

    155, updating to the new development version.
 Then, again, resume the release process with the same command line as before.

-1. Perform the release:

-   `mvn release:perform -Dgoals="clean verify"`
+1. Ordinarily one would expect to actually perform the release using the customary `mvn release:perform -Dgoals="clean verify"` command.
+   However, this appears to run into difficulty fetching the appropriate tag to build.
+Instead do the following:

+   `git checkout x.x.x-RELEASE`
+   `mvn clean verify`

+   where `x.x.x` is the version number to be released.

 1. Commit the release binaries into the companion releases repository at git@github.com:loonwerks/AGREE-releases.git: